-Before you begin either a practice test or the real test, check the marking scheme.
+Before you begin either a practice test or the real exam, check the marking scheme.

-Use the marks to decide how much time to spend on each part of the test.
+Use the marks to decide how much time to spend on each part of the exam.
 Allocate more time for sections that are worth more points.

-Write down what time you should begin each part of the test.
+Write down what time you should begin each part of the exam.

-As you write the test, keep an eye on your watch and stick to your schedule.
+As you write the exam, keep an eye on your watch and stick to your schedule.

 If you don't finish a section, you may have time to come back to it later.